CloudLabsAI-Azure/Azure-Well-Architected-Framework/02-Exercise-2-Operational-Excellence.md

 > **Note:** Virtual Machine name will be different for you, as the one in the above command is just for example.

 9. Paste the command and hit enter.
-You will see the output once the command is executed succesfully.
+You will see the output once the command is executed successfully.

    ![](./media/op-upd-12.png)